Spousal Benefits

 The "Deemed Filing" Rule

 Since 2016, you cannot claim only a spousal benefit if you're eligible for your own retirement benefit.
 When you file, Social Security automatically gives you the higher amount, but both benefits are reduced if you claim before your FRA.
+For the full rules — including who is still exempt, how survivor benefits are treated differently, and how deemed filing changes the lower earner's optimal strategy — see our Social Security deemed filing rules guide.

 Example: How Spousal Benefits Work